elastic/kibana/src/ui/public/flot-charts/API.md

 abstracts most of this away, but it can still be a bit difficult to get the data into Flot.
 So we'll first discuss the data format.

-The time series support in Flot is based on Javascript timestamps, i.e. everywhere a time value is expected or handed over, a Javascript timestamp number is used.
+The time series support in Flot is based on JavaScript timestamps, i.e. everywhere a time value is expected or handed over, a JavaScript timestamp number is used.
 This is a number, not a Date object.
-A Javascript timestamp is the number of milliseconds since January 1, 1970 00:00:00 UTC.
+A JavaScript timestamp is the number of milliseconds since January 1, 1970 00:00:00 UTC.
 This is almost the same as Unix timestamps, except it's in milliseconds, so remember to multiply by 1000!